 On December 1994, I had a surgical mishap operating at Novant Hospital.
 Inadvertently, I punctured the external iliac artery in a patient during laparoscopy.
 This was unfortunate but a known complication of such a procedure.
 I immediately proceeded to laparotomy and summoned Dr. John Hollenbeck (general surgeon) and Dr. Scott Andrews (cardiovascular surgeon) to assist me.
 We repaired the injury and the patient went home after a few days stay in the Novant hospital.
 My malpractice insurance company as well as several independent reviewers determined that I met the standard of care in this case.
 However, citing business reasons, the insurance company decided to settle the lawsuit for 300K.

-The Medical Board of North Carolina asked an experienced ob-gyn physician from Charlotte, Dr. Kenneth Chambers (brother of Hon.
+In 1996, the Medical Board of North Carolina asked a very senior experienced ob-gyn (he was African-American) physician from Charlotte, Dr. Kenneth Chambers (brother of Hon.
 Julius Chambers, an icon of Charlotte's civil rights scene) to review my cases.
-He had worked at Novant (Presbyterian) Hospital for a long time.
-He and many other reviewers found my charts to be absolutely within the standard of care.
+He had worked at Novant (Presbyterian) Hospital for a very long time.
+He and many other independent reviewers found my charts to be absolutely within the standard of care.
 Their affidavits are enclosed on this website.
 Why the hospital would not accept the review done by the highest medical authority in the state of NC, shows the extreme bad faith of the hospital.

 According to a letter circulated by Dr. Jared Schwartz in October 1998 among the Novant hospital’s medical staff, I was the first physician to be suspended in 20 years at Presbyterian (now Novant) hospital!
 Was it just a coincidence that I was the first ob-gyn physician of Indian origin at Novant (Presbyterian) hospital?
 I found out many medical malpractice cases against other doctors at Novant Hospital.
 These facts are true to the best of my knowledge.

 SERIOUS ACTS OF OTHER DOCTORS (as accurate as possible from public sources)